OrbisWeb3/orbisdb/README.md

 }
 ```

-Settings are exposing some key details of the plugin which will be used in the OrbisDB UI as well as **variables**.
+Settings expose some key details of the plugin which will be used in the OrbisDB UI as well as **variables**.
 Those variables will be applied when the user installs the plugin.
-Here are some types of variables that we started using in our own plugins:
+Here are some types of variables that we started using in our plugins:

 - API keys
 - The model ID to use by the plugin